![]() |

 c) both begins and finishes in Pushing-hands-orientation, where each training-partner has one contact-arm and one non-contact-arm.

-In each sequence's name (Contact-Contact-Change, Non-contact-Contact-Change or Non-contact-Non-contact-Change) "-Change" is preceded by the contact/non-contact status of each of the two arms that are involved in that sequence's “instigating push”, immediately prior to that push: first that of the driver’s, then that of the receiver’s.
+In each sequence's name (Contact-Contact-Change, Non-contact-Contact-Change or Non-contact-Non-contact-Change) "-Change" is preceded by the (immediately prior to the sequence’s “instigating push”) contact/non-contact status of each of the two arms that are involved in that push: first that of the driver’s, then that of the receiver’s.

-In each sequence's name (Contact-Contact-Change, Non-contact-Contact-Change or Non-contact-Non-contact-Change) "-Change" is preceded by the contact/non-contact status of each of the two arms that are involved in that sequence's “instigating push”, immediately prior to that push: first that of the driver’s, then that of the receiver’s.
+In each sequence's name (Contact-Contact-Change, Non-contact-Contact-Change or Non-contact-Non-contact-Change) "-Change" is preceded by the (immediately prior to the sequence’s “instigating push”) contact/non-contact status of each of the two arms that are involved in that push: first that of the driver’s, then that of the receiver’s.

 N.B.
 The drills for practicing these sequences are referred to as "Six-six-six", each sequence being considered as consisting of six sequential moves.